Leonardo-Boss/suckless-site/surf.suckless.org/files/simple_bookmarking/index.md

 To make dmenu display bookmark with a tag only, add a grep part in the first line and launch this script with the tag as argument.

-bookmarkurl and loadbookmark can be launched with the following in config.h above the
-"static Key keys[] = {" line :
+bookmarkurl and loadbookmark can be launched with the following in config.h above the "static Key keys[] = {" line:

 	#define ADDBMK { \
 		.v = (char *[]){ "/bin/sh", "-c", \